manus-aiattack/dlnk-platform-complete/docs/archive/FINAL_REPORT.md

 ## Executive Summary

-Successfully completed the **Complete System Integration Master Plan** for the dLNk Attack Platform, implementing Phases 1-4 as specified in `production-readiness-audit-8b4c3c4d.plan.md`.
+Successfully completed the **Complete System Integration Master Plan** for the Connext Security Platform, implementing Phases 1-4 as specified in `production-readiness-audit-8b4c3c4d.plan.md`.

 The integration has resulted in a **unified, production-ready offensive security platform** with:
 - ✅ Consolidated documentation and clean codebase